-For example: If you desire that the wireless station A with MAC address 00-0A-EB-B0-00-0B and the wireless station B with MAC address 00-0A-EB-00-07-5F are able to access the Router, but all the other wireless stations cannot access the Router, you can configure the Wireless MAC Address Filtering list by following these steps:
+For example: If you desire that the wireless station A with MAC address 00-0A-EB-00-07-8A and the wireless station B with MAC address 00-0A-EB-00-23-11 are able to access the router, but all the other wireless stations cannot access the router, you can configure the Wireless MAC Address Filtering list by following these steps:

 - 1. Click the Enable button to enable this function. - 2.
-Select the radio button "Allow the entries specified by any enabled entries in the list to access" for Filtering Rules. - 3.
+Select the radio button: Deny the stations not specified by any enabled entries in the list to access for Filtering Rules. - 3.
 Delete all or disable all entries if there are any entries already. - 4.
-Click the Add New... button. - 1) Enter the MAC address 00-0A-EB-B0-00-0B/00-0A-EB-00-07-5F in the MAC Address field. - 2) Enter wireless station A/B in the Description field. - 3) Select Enabled in the Status drop-down list. - 4) Click the Save button. - 5) Click the Back button.
+Click the Add New... button and enter the MAC address 00-0A-EB-00-07-8A /00-0A-EB-00-23-11 in the MAC Address field, then enter wireless station A/B in the Description field, while select Enabled in the Status drop-down list.
+Finally, click the Save and the Back button.